aetperf/aetperf.github.io/_posts/2021-07-22-Goldbach-s-Comet-with-Numba-and-Datashader.md

 ## Loop over all even numbers E not larger than n

-Note that the outer loop has a constant step size of 1, in order to later use Numba `prange`, which only supports this unit step size.
+Now we apply the previous process to all $E$s smaller or equal to $n$, which is related to the length of `is_prime_vec`.
+We only compute the latter once and use it for all the evaluations of $g(E)$.
+Note that in the following `compute_g_vector` function, the outer loop has a constant step size of 1, in order to later use Numba `prange`, which only supports this unit step size.
 This means that we loop on contiguous integer values of $E/2$ instead of even values of $E$.

 ```python